just-the-docs/just-the-docs/cityjsonseq/index.md

 - - -

-CityJSON Sequences---*CityJSONSeg* for short, or "*CityJSON Lines*"---is a format based on [JSON Text Sequences](https://datatracker.ietf.org/doc/html/rfc7464) and CityJSON.
+CityJSON Sequence---*CityJSONSeq* for short, or *CityJSON Lines*---is a format based on [JSON Text Sequences](https://datatracker.ietf.org/doc/html/rfc7464) and CityJSON.
 The idea is to decompose a (often large) CityJSON file into its features (eg each building, each bridge, each road, etc.), to create several JSON objects (of type `CityJSONFeature`), and stream/store them in a JSON Text Sequence (for instance [ndjson -- newline delimited JSON](https://github.com/ndjson/ndjson-spec/)).